DorkOS

 • If another client holds the write lock, the server returns 409 with { error: "Session locked", code: "SESSION_LOCKED", lockedBy, lockedAt }

-• Locks auto-expire after 5 minutes
+• Locks auto-expire after 5 minutes as a backstop

 Connection Lifecycle

-Process streamed events
+Process live events

 GET /api/events